- - Snow = Skiing

 Sailors on Vesper

 I have been sailing with lots of new people on Vesper this year, a good opportunity to get more people out on the water.
-I'll add more photos here as more people come out sailing.
+This is the complete list of everyone who sailied this year on sails number 10-58.

 Click to enlarge photos, hover for crew's name and sail number